 Corporate Governance Policies

-Pampa has a Code of Business Conduct in place, updated in March 2017, which not only lays down the ethical principles that constitute the foundation of the relationships between Pampa, its employees and suppliers, but also offers the means and instruments that ensure transparency in the handling of matters and issues that may affect Pampa’s adequate management.
+Pampa has a Code of Business Conduct in place which lays down the ethical principles that constitute the foundation of the relationships between Pampa, its employees and other stakeholders (customers, suppliers, government, shareholders, community, etc.) by providing guidelines and supplying instruments that guarantee the transparency of affairs and proper Company management.

-Moreover, Pampa has a Fraudulent Practices Prevention Policy and a Procedure for Reporting Suspected Frauds or Irregularities.
-Both documents contain a detailed description of the process to be followed from the reception of the complaint to the conclusion of the investigation and pertinent corrective action, if applicable.
-To such effect, it offers the Ethics Hotline, an exclusive channel to report, on a strictly confidential basis, any suspected misconduct or breach to the Code of Business Conduct, which provides different means (toll-free telephone number, e-mail, and/or web page) and is managed by a third-party provider to ensure higher transparency.
-The Audit Committee is responsible for supervising the channel’s operations and the resolution of complaints in issues within its authority.
+Moreover, Pampa has a Fraudulent Practices Prevention Policy and a Procedure for handling complaints.
+This last document describes the process to be followed from the reception of the complaint to the conclusion of the investigation and the application of any pertinent corrective action.
+One of the available instruments is the Ethics Hotline, an exclusive channel to report, on a strictly confidential basis, any suspected misconduct or breach to the Code of Business Conduct.
+This line can be accessed through different channels (website, toll-free telephone number or e-mail) and is managed by a third-party provider to ensure higher transparency.
+The Audit Committee is responsible for supervising the channel’s operation and the resolution of complaints in issues within its authority.

-This Policy has been implemented with the purpose of establishing certain restrictions and formalities regarding the trading of marketable securities, whether Pampa’s and/or any related companies’, in a stock exchange, thus ensuring higher transparency and guaranteeing that no Pampa employee may derive any economic advantage or benefit from the use of material non-public information about Pampa and/or any of its affiliates.
+This Policy has been implemented to set certain restrictions and rules regarding the trading of marketable securities in a stock exchange, whether Pampa’s and/or any related companies, thus ensuring higher transparency and guaranteeing that no Pampa employee may be rewarded of any economic advantage or benefit from the use of material non-public information about Pampa and/or any of its affiliates.

 This Policy applies to Pampa and its subsidiaries’ employees deemed ‘covered individuals’, including, but not limited to, directors, members of the Supervisory Committee, and Senior Management lines.